 How did you become aware of the needs of scientists at Addis Ababa University?

 There has been a huge movement recently in East Africa to advance life sciences.
 I have been following news coming from the University for a number of years.
 When I learned that a new Biotechnology Center was being established, I reached out to the director, and some connections who graduated from the University.
 Addis Ababa University has a long history in Ethiopia, and there have been numerous researchers who have traveled abroad and made a name for themselves.
 We actually have a number of customers who are from Ethiopia.

 What kinds of research are they doing at Addis Ababa University?

 They have a number of fields of study.
-Science-wise the University is known for their research in Pathobiology specifically public, and veterinary health.
-At the Biotechnology Instiute I visited, a majority of their research focused on environmental microbiology, plant sciences (cereal), and medical microbiology.
+The University is known for their scientific research in public pathobiology and veterinary health.
+At the Biotechnology Institute I visited, a majority of their research focused on environmental microbiology, plant sciences (cereal), and medical microbiology.
 One of the people I met with was Dr. Kassahun Tesfaye, the Director of the Institute.
 He received his PhD at the University of Bonn.

 You presented them with a 10-user network license as a gift to their Institute of Biotechnology.
 How will this help them?
 Do they have other technology needs?

 After my presentation there were at least 30 researchers that personally came up to me to talk about their research.
 There were researchers doing everything from basic alignments, next-gen sequencing, all the way up to protein structure prediction.
 Having a comprehensive bioinformatic solution will only help advance the institute’s research.
 Currently for next gen sequencing data, they have to rely on collaborators abroad for everything.
 This gift will make things a little easier, and make researchers a little more self-reliant.
 They have installed the network successfully, and researchers have connected with me via e-mail since my return.